-Dr. Lentink's group studies biological flight as an inspiration for engineering design.
-They focus on key biological questions which they probe with new engineering methods to find inspiration for innovative flying robots.
-Their comparative biological flight research ranges from maple seeds and insects to birds such as swifts, lovebirds, and hummingbirds.
-For in-depth biomechanics research they focus on bird flight.
-Their fluid mechanic research of dynamically morphing wings ranges from studying vortex dynamics to fluid-structure interaction.
-They apply their findings through robot designs centered on flying in complex cluttered environments under realistic atmospheric conditions.
+Lentink's group studies biological flight as an inspiration for engineering design.
+We focus on key biological questions which we probe with new engineering methods to find inspiration for innovative flying robots.
+Our comparative biological flight research ranges from maple seeds and insects to birds such as swifts, lovebirds, and hummingbirds.
+For in-depth biomechanics research we focus on bird flight.
+Our fluid mechanic research of dynamically morphing wings ranges from studying vortex dynamics to fluid-structure interaction.
+We apply our findings through robot designs centered on flying in complex cluttered environments under realistic atmospheric conditions.